Everyday life in schools

 Children who hurt themselves or don't have a school bag because their parents are poor and primary school pupils who struggle with motor skills such as climbing stairs because they spend so much time on their cell phones - two social workers talk about their work in Austria's schools.

-Stefan Hönlinger (53) and Anita Großschartner (45) are bombarded with problems all day long, and in exceptional cases, even a tear may flow at the end of the day.
+Stefan Hönlinger (53) and Anita Großschartner (45) are bombarded with problems all day long, and in exceptional cases, even a tear may flow.
 For example, when a child tearfully says: "My dad died in an accident at the weekend."
 Nevertheless, they enjoy their job.
 "Because we can make a difference," says Hönlinger.

 The two are school social workers in Steyr.
 They are assigned to a primary or secondary school every day and are the first point of contact for children, teachers and parents.
 "When I tell primary school children that I'm a social worker, they naturally think: what's that?" says Großschartner.
 The 45-year-old then explains to the six to ten-year-olds: "It's about feelings.
 For example, do you sometimes feel sad or angry?
 Then you can come to us."